Quantis AI Trading

 Bounded

-The 3× cap, drawdown ladder, VIX kill-switch and margin-distance gate exist so a single bad week can't end the account.
-A margin-call wipeout can't compound.
+The 2× cap, vol-targeting, drawdown ladder, VIX kill-switch, margin-distance gate and a standing put hedge exist so a single bad week — or an overnight gap — can't end the account.

 Reversible